 Our investment portfolio is structured to seek to preserve capital and provide us with a high level of liquidity.
 A large majority of our investments are invested in the fixed income markets and, therefore, our realized and unrealized holding gains and losses on investments are highly correlated to fluctuations in interest rates.
-Therefore, as interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized and unrealized and unrealized losses on fixed maturity investments included in our consolidated statements of operations of \$86.3 million during the first six months of 2013 due to rising interest rates and widening credit spreads.
+Therefore, as interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized losses from our investment portfolio.
+We experienced net realized and unrealized losses on fixed maturity investments included in our consolidated statements of operations of \$86.3 million during the first six months of 2013 due to rising interest rates and widening credit spreads.